12 Gym & Fitness Website Design Examples (2026)

 Best-in-class team page with categorized staff

 Where Ethos falls short is social proof.
-No testimonials or member reviews anywhere, which is a missed opportunity given how strong the team page is.
+No testimonials or member reviews anywhere, which is a missed opportunity for a site that already invests so heavily in its team page.

 EVERYBODY